CapenBurbank/MotleyFool_interview_TodoMVC_Model/README.md

 ## Installation

 Please have the latest version of NodeJS installed, and make sure npm is installed globally.
-Then clone the repository into your code editor, you should see an index.html file, right click and copy path, then paste and load that path in your browser.
+Then clone the repository into your code editor.
+You should see an index.html file.
+Next right click and copy the path, then paste it and load that path in your browser.

 ## Implemented Feature

-> Feature: Adding priority to todo list items, and having the functionality to view a list sorted in descending priority, where the most urgent
+> Feature: I have added a prioritization feature to the todo list application.
+This feature allows you to prioritze items, and view a list of sorted tasks in descending priority, where the most urgent
->          items will render at the top of the list, and the least urgent items will render at the bottom of the list.
+>          items are rendered at the top of the list, and the least urgent items are rendered at the bottom of the list.
 <br>

-In the updated version of the TodoMVC I have implemented the priority feature.
 If you click on the icon to the right, that looks like a document with an exclamation point next to it, you will find a small dropdown box titled priority with three buttons.

 <br>